Settings: Don't Check Files

 You may specify file masks to exclude some of the files or folders from analysis on the tab "Don't Check Files".
 The analyzer will not check those files that meet the masks' conditions.

 Using this technique, you may, for instance, exclude autogenerated files from the analysis.
 Besides, you may define the files to be excluded from analysis by the name of the folder they are located in.

 The case of a character is irrelevant.
-The '*' wildcard character could only be inserted at the beginning or at the end of the mask, therefore the masks of the 'a*b' kind are not supported.
-After exclusion masks were specified, the messages from files corresponding to these masks should disappear from PVS-Studio Output window, and the next time then analysis is started these files will be excluded from it.
+The "*" character could be inserted in any part of the mask.
+After masks of the '*\mask\*' type were specified, the messages from files corresponding to these masks will disappear from PVS-Studio Output window, and the next time the analysis is started these files will be excluded from it.
 Thereby the total time of the entire project's analysis could be substantially decreased by excluding files and directories with these masks.

 2 types of masks could be specified: the Path masks and the File name masks.
 The masks specified from within the FileNameMasks list are used to filter messages by the names of the corresponding files only and ignoring these files' location.
 The masks from the PathMasks list, on the other hand, are used to filter messages by taking into account their location within the filesystem on the disk and could be used to suppress diagnostics either from the single file or even from the whole directories and subdirectories.
 To filter the messages from one specific file, the full path to it should be added to the PathMasks list, but to filter files sharing the same name (or with the names complying to the wildcard mask), such names or masks should be inserted into the FileNameMask list.